ShubhankarKG/VJTI-Meet/README.md

-# AssetManager
+# VJTI-Meet
-A cross-platform desktop application that will be responsible for your asset management.
+A cross-platform desktop application that you will be using for your future video calls.